Chat with us, powered by LiveChat

 Step 7: Apply for your visa

-All International students require a student visa to come to Australia to study.
-For information on how to apply for your visa visit the Department of Home Affairs.
+All international students require a student visa to come to Australia to study.
+For information on how to apply for your visa, visit the Department of Home Affairs website.

 Step 8: Get your Unique Student Identifier (USI)

 A Unique Student Identifier (USI) is a number issued to students by the Australian government.
 The USI is required to obtain your qualification.
-It’s free and easy to create your USI and once created, you have it for life.
-Create your USI
+It’s free and easy to create your USI.
+Once created, you have it for life.
+Create your USI.

 Step 9: Book your accommodation

-• Your student number, username and campus email
+• ICMS student number, username and email address

-• A login link to access your Course Management System
+• login link to access our Course Management System

 • Student Card

-• Orientation information within invitations to parties and information sessions
+• Orientation Week information, including invitations to parties and information sessions.

-*If you do not receive this information prior to commencement of your studies, please check your junk inbox first and no emails have been received please contact [email protected] to check your email address in our system or to confirm the status of your enrolment.
+If you do not receive the above information prior to starting your studies, please first check your junk inbox before contacting [email protected].
+Our team will check that your email address is in our system and confirm the status of your enrolment.

-Advanced standing / recognition of prior learning (rpl) / credit transfer
+Advanced standing: recognition of prior learning or credit transfer

 Have you passed equivalent subjects elsewhere?

-• Formal learning is learning undertaken through a structured program of learning and assessment that leads to the full or partial attainment of a recognised Australian Qualifications Framework (AQF) qualification.
+• Formal learning – undertaken through a structured program of learning and assessment that leads to the full or partial attainment of a recognised Australian Qualifications Framework (AQF) qualification.

-• Informal learning is learning gained through work-related, social, family, hobby or leisure activities and experiences.
-Unlike ‘formal’ and ‘non-formal’ learning, ‘informal learning’ is not organised or externally structured in terms of objectives, time or learning support.
+• Informal learning – gained through work-related, social, family, hobby or leisure activities and experiences.
+Unlike ‘formal’ and ‘non-formal’ learning, informal learning is not organised or externally structured in terms of objectives, time or learning support.

-• Non-formal learning is learning that is undertaken through a structured program of learning but does not lead to a formally recognised qualification.
+• Non-formal learning – undertaken through a structured program of learning; however, it does not lead to a formally recognised qualification.

 Contact [email protected] for further information.